 After a bit of digging, I determined I was going to design one up myself.
 This design allows you to set the height of the dust shoe and lock it in so it doesn’t move when running the CNC.
 The dust shoe is held in by 8, 8mmx3mm magnets and allows you to easily add / remove the shoe when setting up your work.

-There are a few blogs out there on the internet that walk you through setting up a pfSense Splunk forwarder, and a few more that talk about getting your suricata IDS logs into your Splunk, but there is not an all-in-one guide to help you do both.
+There are a few blogs out there on the internet that walk you through setting up a pfSense Splunk forwarder, and a few more that talk about getting your Suricata IDS logs into your Splunk, but there is not an all-in-one guide to help you do both.
 Today we hope to solve that problem and give you an all-in-one guide on how to do this.Continue reading “pfSense, Suricata, and Splunk”

 So it has been awhile since my last update.
 I recently moved my web server hosting back and forth between linode and locally hosting over the last two months.
 At the end of the day, I ended up moving my Unraid server to a colo located in Pittsburgh for a really good monthly rate which hosts my website among other things.